jmuratov98/Drone-Sensing-Application/autom/Navio2/README.md

 Navio 2
 =====

-Collection of python code and Navio2 Based Drivers (Utilities Folder) for Navio 2 with Raspberry Pi
+Collection of python code and Navio2 Based Drivers (Utilities Folder and Python->Navio Folder) for Navio 2 with Raspberry Pi

 ## Repository structure